jarmokivekas/tuamk-thesis/doc/main.md

 Figure \ref{fig:hist-long} showcases a wide-band data set which was obtained by scanning the band and stitching several consecutive measurements into one dataset.
 The white line figure \ref{fig:hist-long} is a comparison measurement done using a Rhode & Schwarz FSH-4  spectrum analyzer.
-The comparison shows that the spectum measured by the USRP does not have excessive amounts of interference created internally by the USRP hardware, as the measured spectums are similar.
+The comparison shows that the spectrum measured by the USRP does not have excessive amounts of interference created internally by the USRP hardware, as the measured spectrums are similar.

-It should be noted that the comparison measurements are not from the exact some point in time, as both devices measure the spectum in different ways, and neither can obtain a snapshot of the band from a single moment in time.
+It should be noted that the comparison measurements are not from the exact some point in time, as both devices measure the spectrum in different ways, and neither can obtain a snapshot of the band from a single moment in time.

 \clearpage